 Stages of Implementing Zero Trust

-Define the Attack Surface
+Define the attack surface

 Defining your attack surface should be the first item on your zero-trust checklist.
 To do this, you want to hone in on the areas you need to protect.
 This way, you will be able to implement policies and deploy tools across your entire network.
 Focus on your most valuable digital assets.

-• Sensitive Data.
+• Sensitive data.
 The sensitive data that an organization collects and stores, such as its customers' and employees' personal information, can be easily stolen by thieves.

-• Critical Applications.
+• Critical applications.
 These are the applications and data that are vital to your business operations.

-• Physical Assets.
+• Physical assets.
 Physical assets such as POS terminals, IoT devices, and medical equipment can also be stolen by thieves.

-• Corporate Services.
+• Corporate services.
 These include the various components of an organization's infrastructure that support the day-to-day operations of its employees and executives.

 The way traffic flows across your network will depend on the various dependencies that each system has.
 For instance, if an organization has a database that holds information about its customers, then many systems would need to access this data.